Loan Entrance Counseling

 After the student graduates, leaves school, or drops below half time enrollment, the student has a six-month grace period before he/she begins repayment.
 The lender will send the student information about repayment, and he/she will be notified of the date repayment begins.

-Direct Loan program offers four repayment plans to choose from, but the terms differ slightly.
+Direct Loan program offers four repayment plans, but the terms differ slightly.
 Direct PLUS Loan borrowers may choose only from the first three options given here.
-The borrower will receive more detailed information on his/her repayment options during the entrance and exit counseling or the borrower may contact the Direct Loan Servicing Center for additional information.
+More detailed information on repayment options is provided during the entrance and exit counseling or the student may contact the Direct Loan Servicing Center for additional information.

 These are the four repayment options: